 The acting was pretty well-done.
 Kristen seemed a bit distracted in places and in others she was at the top of her game.
 I'm not sure if that's what the director wanted, to show she had a lot on her mind and one thing was adding to the next, or if maybe Kristen just had something personal going on at the time.
 Either way, it worked in the film's favor.

 I do have to compliment the directing.
 Olivier Assayas has an unique way of telling this story and, to me, unique is good.
 Unique means different and different means that it's not the usual style we see in every day filmmaking.
 Assayas made sure that the focus was on what was in each scene, but then surprise you with something else happening on the sidelines that may be important later.
 His directing kept you engaged and wanting to continue watching.

 In conclusion, I am having a very hard time rating this film.
 It had its flaws, such as why even bring a paranormal subplot into the film if you're going to ignore it for the most part?
 Then again, the film had its high points, which showed the human side of fear and desire both.
-Balancing the two out made the film overall an average one, so I rate Personal Shopper a total of 2.5 out of 4.
+Balancing the two out overall didn't take away from the film's extraordinary positives, so I rate Personal Shopper a total of 3.5 out of 4.

 © 2017 Alec Zander